 Photo Courtesy of MoCAD.

 Marcelo López-Dinardi is an immigrant, researcher and educator based between Bryan, TX and New York City, and is an Assistant Professor in the Department of Architecture at Texas A&M University.
 He is also Partner of A(n) Office.
 His work engages with architecture and political economy, biopolitics, and alternative practices for architecture, and has exhibited in the Venice Biennale among others.
-Before joining A&M he taught at Barnard+Columbia, New Jersey Institute of Technology, Penn Design, Pratt Institute and RISD.
+Before joining A&M he taught at Barnard+Columbia, New Jersey Institute of Technology, Penn Design, Pratt Institute, and RISD.
 He holds a B.Arch. from the PUPR and a MS in Critical, Curatorial and Conceptual Practices in architecture from the GSAPP, Columbia University.

 Recent collaborators include: Tyrene Calvesbert, Mitch McEwen, Isabelle-Kirkham Lewitt, Harrison Ratcliff-Bush, Marina Otero Verzier, Nina Valerie Kolowratnik, Francisco Díaz, Oscar Oliver-Didier, Pier Paolo Pala, Chau Tran, Yuliya Veligurskaya.